ajkessel/gedcom-dna-finder/docs/README.md

 ## MacOS security

 If you are on Mac and not running from the source code, you will have to tell the operating system manually to trust the program.
-As of 29 April 2026, I am testing a new build process that should only require one "click" to approve after downloading.
+As of 29 April 2026, I am testing a new build process that should only require one click to approve after downloading--just select "open" when presented with the box below the first time you run a new version of the application.

 ![Mac Screenshot](screenshots/downloaded-from-internet.png)